pran-7-5/eco_style/README.md

 Stomach ache/ acidity =  It happens because you have taken too much work load or food poisoning (you have eaten something that you didn't want to eat but ate anyway), or bad habits like not sleeping early or late night mischief.
 So take a rest, drink water, eat more fruits.
 You may need to take a tablet = esomeprazole magnesium 40(you can buy this without prescription, it acts very fast like within 5 minutes, eat something after taking the tablet).
 (You will get better in a week maximum)(Don't take this tablet regularly or you might develop stones)

-The fact is human is anatomically herbivore.
+The fact is humans are anatomically herbivores.
 So if you think animals don't know that you ate an animal, do you think they are stupid, they know very well.
 How, from the smell of your skin.
 ```